HybrIK: A Hybrid Analytical-Neural Inverse Kinematics Solution for 3D Human Pose and Shape Estimation: Related Work

 \paragraph{Inverse Kinematics Process.} The inverse kinematics (IK) problem has been extensively studied during recent decades.
 Numerical solutions~\cite{balestrino1984robust,wolovich1984computational,girard1985computational,klein1983review,wampler1986manipulator,buss2005selectively} are simple ways to implement the IK process, but they suffer from time-consuming iterative optimization.
 Heuristic methods are efficient solutions to the IK problem.
 For example, CDC\cite{luenberger1984linear}, FABRIK\cite{aristidou2011fabrik} and IK-FA\cite{rokbani2015ik} have a low computational cost for each heuristic iteration.
 In some special cases, there exist analytical solutions to the IK problem.
 Tolani \etal~\cite{tolani2000real} propose a reliable algorithm by the combination of analytical and numerical methods.
 Kallmann \etal~\cite{kallmann2008analytical} solve the IK for arm linkage, \ie a three-joint system.
 Recently, researchers have been interested in using neural networks to solve the IK problem in robotic control~\cite{csiszar2017solving}, motion retargeting~\cite{villegas2018neural} and hand pose estimation~\cite{mueller2017real,kokic2019learning}.

-In this work, we combine the interpretable characteristic of analytical solution and the flexibility of the neural network, introducing a feed-forward hybrid IK algorithm.
+In this work, we combine the interpretable characteristic of analytical solution and the flexibility of the neural network, introducing a feed-forward hybrid IK algorithm with twist-and-swing decomposition.
+Twist-and-swing decomposition is introduced by Baerlocher \etal~\cite{baerlocher2001parametrization}.
+The twist angles are limited based on the particular body joint.
+In our works, the twist angles are estimated by neural networks, which is more flexible and can be generalized to all body joints.
 Compared with previous analytical solutions~\cite{kallmann2008analytical} designed for specific joint linkage, our algorithm can be applied to the entire body skeleton in a direct and differentiable manner.